Meeting the Community Where They Are: Why Faith-Based Listening Sessions Matter for ATTR-CM Awareness

 A Call for Continued Engagement

-As both leaders made clear, improving outcomes for conditions like ATTR-CM will require more than clinical advances.
-It will require listening, partnership, cultural humility, and meeting communities where they already gather.
+As both leaders emphasized, improving outcomes for conditions like ATTR-CM will take more than clinical advances alone.
+It will also require listening, strong partnerships, cultural humility, and a willingness to meet communities where they already gather.
+In Baltimore, that gathering place is often the church.

 For more information and free resources for ATTR-CM, visit AskAboutATTR.org.ย